 In October 2009, the FASB issued a revised accounting standard for certain revenue arrangements that include software elements.
-Under the revised standard, tangible products that contain both software and non-software components that work together to deliver a product's essential functionality will be removed from scope of pre-existing software revenue recognition standards.
-In addition, hardware components of a tangible product containing software components will always be excluded from software revenue recognition standards.
-The revised accounting standard is effective for the Company beginning on January 1, 2011, with early adoption permitted.
-The Company is currently assessing the impact the revised accounting standard will have on its consolidated financial statements.
+Under the revised standard, tangible products that contain both software and non-software components that work together to deliver a product's essential functionality are excluded from the scope of pre-existing software revenue recognition standards.
+In addition, hardware components of a tangible product containing software components are excluded from the scope of software revenue recognition standards.
+The revised accounting standard is effective for the Company beginning on January 1, 2011, and is not expected to have a material impact on the Company's financial position, results of operations or cash flows.